FDio/csit/resources/job_specs/report_iterative/3na-spr/vpp-ndrpdr-00.md

 4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4-ip4base
 ## ./ip4_tunnels
 ### intel-cx7veat
-#### rdma_core
-##### ethip4vxlan-l2bdbasemaclrn
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip4vxlan-l2bdbasemaclrn
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip4vxlan-l2bdbasemaclrn
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip4vxlan-l2bdbasemaclrn
-##### ethip4vxlan-l2xcbase
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip4vxlan-l2xcbase
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip4vxlan-l2xcbase
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip4vxlan-l2xcbase
 #### mlx5_core
 ##### ethip4vxlan-l2bdbasemaclrn
 1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4vxlan-l2bdbasemaclrn